 While Fido's brother Joey has a rather weird relationship with a mouse named Squeak, as in he cosplays as a cat.

 A lot of fans pair King and Sasha together, even though King is a human that was transformed into a dog.
+He eventually fell in love with Bailey, another dog and the cousin of Fox.
+This in particular has been mooted, since Great Kitsune allowed King to permanently become a dog.

 In a Nodwick story, the protagonists are hired by the human (and very attractive) Queen Bartha to route the army of the orcish chieftain Kurg, who is threatening war on her kingdom.
 Eventually, however, Nodwick realizes (through a series of Sherlock Scans) that Kurg is actually courting Bartha, the war being a fabrication so they can marry.
 (Both knew their respective races would never approve of such a marriage unless it was part of a treaty to end a war.)
 When this is revealed, Bartha's brother remarks it as "17 flavors of disgusting", but she replies she just "digs brutish guys in leather".